curv3d/curv/Shape.md

 Shapes have boolean attributes `is_2d` and `is_3d` which mark if they are 2d, 3d or both.
+* Or use an attribute `dim` which is a boolean vector [Bool,Bool].
+  `dim'0` means `is_2d`, `dim'1` means `is_3d`.
+  Compute intersection and union using and/every/all, or/some/any vectorized monoid functions.
+  * intersection: all[dim1,dim2]   every[dim1,dim2]   and[dim1,dim2]
+  * union:        any[dim1,dim2]   some[dim1,dim2]    or[dim1,dim2]

 The dist function takes [x,y,z,t] as an argument.
 For 2d shapes, z is ignored.
 For non-animated shapes, t is ignored.

 The bbox has x,y,z,t components.
 For 2d shapes, the z components are ignored.
-For eternal shapes (the default), tmin is -infinity and tmax is +infinity.
+For eternal shapes (the common case), tmin is -infinity and tmax is +infinity.

 Coloured shapes have a `color` function that maps [x,y,z,t] to [r,g,b].
 This attribute is optional.
-Union will combine two coloured shapes, or two colourless shapes, but reports an error when combining coloured with colourless
+Union will combine two colourless shapes to produce a colourless shape.
+Or combine two coloured shapes.
-(because: what does the color function return in the colourless case?).
-* There has to be a default colour when previewing shapes.
-  And this ought to be user-controllable, using a `background_color` binding (which you can set to either [r,g,b] or [x,y,z,t]->[r,g,b]).
-  There is `std.default_color`, which you can override at the top level of the main module.
-* Note that the main module is only known at geometry compilation time.
-  It is not known to union.
-* If union could access the default_color, it could substitute this for a missing color attribute when needed.
-Maybe using dynamic binding, a `$default_color` variable.
+But when combining coloured with colourless, the colourless shape is converted to coloured by substituting the default colour.
+* `std.default_color` is the default `default_color`.
+  This can be overridden by defining `default_color` in the top-level module.
+* I guess we can also honour module bindings of `default_color` in any module that is converted to a shape, overriding the value passed in from the parent.
-  * I will later introduce an environment record, tentatively called `req`, which is passed as an argument to geometry operators.
-The default colour could go in there.
+* I will later introduce an environment record, tentatively called `req`, which is passed as an argument to `dist` functions during geometry compilation.
+The `default_color` will be a field of `req`.
-* Or maybe there is a magic colour value which is mapped onto the default colour.
-But what happens when you apply colour transformations to this value?
-The colour won't be transformed, unlike with `$default_color`.
-* The default colour mechanism may be too fancy for the first cut.
-  Wait until `req` is implemented, then see.
+* This looks a lot like dynamic binding in OpenSCAD.
+But without implementing that mechanism pervasively in all function calls.
+The environment is passed explicitly.
+I'll stick with that for now.
+* Until the `default_color` mechanism is implemented, union can report an error when combining coloured and colourless shapes.
+Or we hard code a default color of black [0,0,0].

+A simpler design is that all shapes have a geom function: [x,y,z,t]->[d,r,g,b].
+Use the simplest design that works: try this, then optimize later.
+* A colour field is virtually the same as an infinite shape, except that it maps [x,y,z,t]->[r,g,b].
+Just use infinite shapes instead.
+  Now intersect[colorfield,shape] applies a colourfield to a shape.
+* color(c)shape = make_shape {
+    geom p = [shape.geom(p)'0, c'0, c'1, c'2],
+    bbox = shape.bbox
+  };

+I'm worried that this is less efficient, particular for union and intersection.
+How does union2(s1,s2) work?
+    union2(s1,s2) = shape {
+        geom p =
+            let (g1 = s1.geom p, g2 = s2.geom p)
+            ...
+    };
+If we can prove that s1 and s2 have the same colour field, then ... is:
+    if (g1.d < g2.d) g1 else g2
+Otherwise, if we want s1 to dominate s2 where the shapes overlap, then:
+    if (g1.d <= 0 || g1.d <= g2.d) g1 else g2
+A possible optimization: a shape has an optional "colour cookie" which is a surrogate for its colour field, and can be compared for equality with other colour cookies during evaluation, when geom functions are being chosen.
+A colour cookie is an [r,g,b] triple, for solid coloured objects.
+I'm not sure anything more sophisticated is worthwhile.

 # The Geometry Compiler